sovanna/angular-material-sidenav/README.md

 		type: 'link'
 	}]);

+Also, provide to module the `$mdThemingProvider` in order to get same colors

+	ssSideNavSectionsProvider.initWithTheme($mdThemingProvider);

+You can check the [demo source code of app.js](https://github.com/sovanna/angular-material-sidenav/blob/master/demo/app/scripts/app.js) to see more on how you can add items

-##### 3. use
+##### 3. Usage

-in your main controller, simply use the factory `ssSideNav` (add the dep in your controller as usual), then :
+In order to display your sidenav menu, use the factory `ssSideNav` to get **all sections** and send them into the directive , example :

+	// in your controller, add the factory ssSideNav angular.module('app.controller', [
+	  'ssSideNav',
+	  function (ssSideNav) {
 	    $scope.menu = ssSideNav;
+	  }
+	]);

-and of course, in your html view,
+and of course, in your html view:

 	<ss-sidenav menu="menu"></ss-sidenav>

-##### 4. customization
+##### 4. Customization

-the default color used is the blue as a primaryPalette.

-I suggest you to also override the css to really do what you want.
+Colors are handle using a **directive** from the gist [dh94 mdStyleColor](https://gist.github.com/dh94/517187e03fdde3c18103)

+All sidenav is builded using the **primary** color configured with `$mdThemingProvider.

+If you look the source code, you can easily add new template item, new kind of items and so on...